Skip to Main Content

 About tacrolimus

 Tacrolimus is a medicine that suppresses the immune system (immunosuppressant).
-It is used to decrease the body’s natural immune system and prevent or treat GVHD in hematopoietic cell transplant.
+It is used to decrease the body’s natural immune system response and prevent or treat GVHD after stem cell transplant.
+Tacrolimus may also be given after an organ transplant to prevent the immune system from attacking or rejecting the transplanted organ.

 tablet and capsule icon